Ivan Meyer

 Ivan Henry Meyer (born 28 March 1962) is a South African politician who has been serving as the Western Cape Provincial Minister of Agriculture, Economic Development and Tourism since 2019.
 He has held multiple positions in the provincial cabinet.
 Meyer was elected to the Western Cape Provincial Parliament in 2009.
-He has also been the Federal Chairperson of the Democratic Alliance (DA) since November 2020, a position he previously held in an acting capacity from November 2019 to November 2020.
+He served as the Federal Chairperson of the Democratic Alliance (DA) from November 2020 to April 2026.
 Meyer had served as the First Deputy Federal Chairperson of the DA from 2010 to 2012, and again from 2015 to 2019.
 He was also the provincial leader of the party in the Western Cape from 2012 to 2015.

 Career

 Meyer served as the chief director of Provincial Training in the Corporate Services Directorate of the Western Cape Provincial Administration.
 He was a Senior Lecturer in Public Policy and Local Governance at the University of Stellenbosch.
 He has also published various works in the fields of education, housing, local government and public administration.
 Many of his poems were published in the 2012 Afrikaans anthology, Teater van ‘n Velore Tyd.